 We have a policy of non-violence.
 This is the personal practice of not causing harm to others under any condition.
 This may seem like a strange idea to apply to bread-making, but it is a core belief and one our core principles.

 I think it’s fair to say that we are leaders in sharing knowledge about the nutrition and digestibility of bread through our books, our websites and on social media.
 We share knowledge across the entire industry, providing authenticity and information that all bakers are able to use.

-When it comes to writing about nutrition and digestibility of bread, we don’t oversimplify the science.
+When it comes to writing about Lifestyle Medicine and nutrition and digestibility of bread, we don’t oversimplify the science.
 Science that is not applied is useless, so instead, we try to explain it fully, using glossary terms and plain English, and provide information as to why the science is important and how it applies to our everyday baking.
 We make available, free of change, a huge library of resources through our glossary, our articles and features, and our database of more than 600 studies and resources, where bakers, club members and students are able to explore the research, learn more and enjoy the process of learning.

 It is about far more than bread, this is a beautiful and real way to rebuild a failing food system – one loaf at a time.